 - £70 to buy a tabletop kit including screen, squegee, inks, paper and fabric medium, screen block and drawing emulsion

-- Can work from that comfort of home and be self-sufficient in this way
+- Can work from that comfort of home and be self-sufficient in this way- One off large cost and then top up costs of additional inks, replacement medium, paper etc

 - Maybe slightly more expensive to start with but allows me full access whenever I need